Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Abacus diagrams and core partitions

-\section{Abacus Diagrams and Core Partitions}
+\section{Abacus diagrams and core partitions}

-\subsection{Abacus Diagrams, Partitions, and $n$-cores}
+\subsection{Abacus diagrams, partitions, and $n$-cores}

-This section is devoted to the proof of the first key proposition in the proof of one box associativity, which is Proposition \ref{T:deltarimhookoptions}.
-The main tool for proving this proposition is the abacus model of a Young diagram; see \cite{JamesKerber} for more details.
-The abacus model allows us to link covers in Young's lattice to the $n$-cores in $\mathcal{P}_{kn}$ which are the two key players in Proposition \ref{T:deltarimhookoptions}.
+This section is devoted to the proof of the first two key propositions in the proof of one box associativity, Propositions \ref{L:eqvtCoeff} and \ref{T:deltarimhookoptions}.
+The main tool for proving these propositions is the abacus model for a Young diagram; see Section 2.7 in \cite{JamesKerber} for more details.
+The abacus model links covers in Young's lattice to the $n$-cores in $\mathcal{P}_{kn}$, the two key players in Propositions \ref{L:eqvtCoeff} and \ref{T:deltarimhookoptions}.

-\begin{definition} An \textbf{abacus} has $n$ columns called \textbf{runners} labeled with all of the integers written in order, from left to right and then top to bottom.
-On the runners, an infinite number of \textbf{beads} are placed on the integers, satisfying the condition that there exists an integer $N$ with no beads after $N$ and a bead at every integer before $-N$.
-We require that the last $k$ beads, called \textbf{active} beads, are the only beaded integers with a \textbf{gap} (a non-beaded integer) preceding them.
-Our convention places $0$ on the leftmost runner. \end{definition}
+\begin{definition} An \textbf{abacus} is an arrangement of the integers into $n$ columns called \textbf{runners}, together with a placement of \textbf{beads} on the integers.
+The integers are written in order, from left to right and top to bottom, so that each runner is labelled by an equivalence class of the integers modulo $n$.
+Our convention is to place zero on the left-most runner.
+The beads satisfy the condition that there exists an integer $N$ so that there is a bead on every integer before $-N$ and no beads after $N$.
+A \textbf{gap} is any non-beaded integer $g$ which precedes some beaded integer $b \geq g$.
+Note that consecutive non-beaded integers count as multiple gaps, not just one.
+A bead is said to be \textbf{active} if there exist gaps preceding it.
+In our context, only the last $k$ beads are permitted to be active, as this paper only concerns $Gr(k,n)$. \end{definition}

+Figure \ref{fig:abacus} illustrates two examples of abacus diagrams on $n=3$ runners.
+The left abacus has gaps at 2 and 4 with active beads on 3 and 5 , while the right abacus has no active beads.

-To obtain the Young diagram $\lambda$ corresponding to an abacus $\mathcal{A}$, start with the last bead, which has highest integer value.
-The number of gaps before the bead with exactly $i-1$ beads after it is $\lambda_i$.
-We recover $\lambda=(\lambda_1, \ldots, \lambda_k)$ by looking at the $k$ active beads.
-The left half of Figure \ref{fig:abacus} shows an abacus for $\lambda=(2,1)$ with $n=3$ runners and two active beads.
-To create an abacus $\mathcal{A}$ from a partition $\lambda$, place a bead on every non-positive integer, and then for $i$ from $1$ to $k$, place a bead on location $\lambda_{k-i+1}+i-1$.
-Note that there are many other abaci with corresponding partition $\lambda$, for example any abacus in which we translate all beads on the abacus vertically by the same amount.
+To obtain the Young diagram $\lambda$ corresponding to an abacus $\mathcal{A}$, we define its parts by counting the number of gaps before each of the last $k$ beads.
+More precisely, $\lambda_i$ is the number of gaps before the bead which has exactly $i-1$ beads after it, allowing us to construct a partition $\lambda=(\lambda_1, \ldots, \lambda_k)$.
+For example, counting the number of gaps before each of the two active beads in the left abacus in Figure \ref{fig:abacus} gives $\lambda=(2,1)$.
+Note that if $m$ of the last $k$ beads are inactive, as in the right abacus in Figure \ref{fig:abacus}, then the last $m$ parts of $\lambda$ will equal 0.
+Conversely, one way to create an abacus $\mathcal{A}$ from a partition $\lambda = (\lambda_1, \dots, \lambda_k)$ is to place a bead on every negative integer, and then for $i$ from $1$ to $k$, place a bead on location $\lambda_{k-i+1}+i-1$.